lzhchn0/k8s-operator/99 Criteria to Understand Before Writing a Kubernetes Operator.md

 It is usually a controller that removes the finalizer.
 After doing custom cleanup on resource deletion (deletionTimestamp set).

+So if you are not doing something REALLY special, you don't need finalizers.

 100. How to write a finalizer